larryswinger/foilhat.party/README.md

 The reality is that only a fraction of the population believe the "official narrative", and many are convinced that key government insiders were and are involved in the event and ongoing coverup.  **FoilHat.Party** hopes to help remove the taboo barriers blocking critical questions, to raise awareness about global skepticism, and to encourage people to speak out about controversial topics.

-### How may I upload my photo/video?
+### How can I partake?

 If this message rings true to you, we invite you to wear foil on your hat on 9/11 and/or submit your photo/video in your foil hat.

 You may emulate the example photos above or simply do your own thing.
 Photos/videos do not need to be taken exclusively on 9/11.
 The only request is that there be a hat with foil in the photo.

+There are two places where we ask you to share your footage:

+* On social media with the hashtag #FoilHatDay.

+* On our sister site Rabbit Hole [in its dedicated thread](http://ynpxg2vmxftysze4cxqxao4ylv22vtfptxjk6zwlkilzki4avn23miqd.onion/viewtopic.php?f=17&t=58&p=161#p161).
+This is a forum for skeptics.

 We hope to accumulate enough photos/videos to utilize in media projects, open to anyone anywhere, welcome to make their own media project.
 Our hope is this **FoilHat.Party** project may evolve over years to come.